iamdcj/javascripts/types/boolean/README.md

 const peopleSuck = true;
 ```

-Booleans are often used for application control flow; if X(is true) do Y, else do Z.
+Booleans are often used for  controlling the application flow, for example:
 ```
 const isLoading = false;